 Typically, a Temporary Hearing is held before the Court shortly after the divorce papers are filed.
 Unless it is not in the “best interests of the children,” temporary custody will typically be granted to the parent remaining in the marital home.
 While temporary custody orders do not decide permanent custody, a Judge’s initial impressions are still important.

 The process to determine Permanent Custody is designed to force parents to negotiate.
 The steps each get substantially more expensive, and typically include, (i) Attorney Settlement Negotiations, (ii) Mediation, (iii) Children’s Attorney Involvement, (iv) Custody Evaluation, and (v) Trial.

-GAL’s act as the Children’s attorney, and participate in the divorce on behalf of the children.
-GAL’s conduct investigations of the children’s living arrangements, wants and desires regarding custody, and how the “best interests of the children” will be met.
+The guardian ad litem (GAL) acts as the children’s attorney and participates in the divorce on behalf of the children.
+GAL’s conduct investigations of the children’s living arrangements, as well as the children’s wants and desires regarding custody, and how the “best interests of the children” will be met.

 The final step of the Custody Process is the Custody Trial.
 Custody Trials are expensive.
 Section 602 of the Illinois Divorce Act directs the Court to the “Best Interest Test” to determine Child Custody, and provides the Court, in addition to any other relevant factors, specific “Best Interest Factors” to consider in determining Custody.

 We work hard on behalf of our clients and their children.
 We explain to clients the laws concerning the Child Custody process, and we represent them and their interests at each step of the Child Custody process as we seek to obtain a fair custody arrangement.